spwhitehead/dnd-with-ai-v1/README.md

-# dnd-with-ai-v1
+# DND with AI version 1 - SETUP
+## Description
-A simple DND game narrated by ChatGPT
+A simple DND game narrated by ChatGPT, based on user input.

 # Pip Install
-pip instal openai
+pip install OpenAI

 # Imports
-import openai
+from openai import OpenAI

 # Other
 Prior to running this code, you will need your own OpenAI API key.